 Xinomavro is another grape species that are mainly found in the hilly regions of Macedonia, which is centered in the North of Greece.

 Xinomavro is regarded as an outstanding type of grape for winemaking.
-Wine made from this variety of grapes is incredibly popular in Greece.
+Wine made from this is incredibly popular in Greece and is usually served as an accompanying dish to gyro, another staple Greek dish.
 If you have ever tasted wine here, it is probably made from Xinomavro grapes!

 The name Xinomavro is a mixture between the terms Xino and Mavro, which indicates “sour” for Xino and “black” for Mavro.
 Furthermore, these grapes have high acidity and strong polyphenols so you will definitely love its wine’s aftertaste.